fit-alessandro-berti/pm-llm-benchmark/README.md

 The final score of the benchmark is obtained by summing the scores and dividing by 10.0.

+Some scripts to execute and evaluate the questions against OpenAI's APIs are available in **answer.py** and **evaluation.py**.
+The API key should be configured inside **api_key.txt**.
+The responding model (and the API URL) can be configured inside the corresponding scripts.

 Different categories of questions are contained in the benchmark.
 The first category checks the ability to perform process descriptions, anomaly detection, and root cause analysis starting from the DFG/variants abstractions of the event logs.
 It also includes object-centric process mining artifacts for testing object-centric comprehension.